If you haven’t read my last blog “How to Manage COVID-19 Waste?” then I strongly suggest you read it first.

 - Provide yellow bags for collecting waste to the concerned person operating the facility.
 However, if required, it may be provided through CBWTF as well.

 - For depositing biomedical waste establish common waste deposition sites following the guidelines of Solid Waste Management Rules, 2016.
 Likewise, general solid waste gathered from these facilities should be disposed off as per Solid Waste Management Rules, 2016.
+Consult our legal regulation and compliance consultants for solid waste management here!

 - Educate the citizens regarding segregation of the waste generated.